AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/smart-campaign-checklist.md

    >
    >Red squiggly lines indicate errors or missing information.
 If not corrected, the campaign will be invalid and won't run.
    >
-   >Also, **keep things simple**.
+   >Also, keep things simple.
 If you have dozens or hundreds of filters, it's hard to maintain it and keep track.
 Fewer filters are also faster to load.

    >[!NOTE]
    >
-   >Using **Member of Smart List** could have errors in that other list.
+   >Using **[!UICONTROL Member of Smart List]** could have errors in that other list.
 Check there too.

 ## Get Rid of Flow Errors {#get-rid-of-flow-errors}

-In your Smart Campaign, click **Flow**.
+In your Smart Campaign, click **[!UICONTROL Flow]**.
 Get rid of any red squiggly lines you see by fixing the errors.

    ![](assets/smart-campaign-checklist-2.png)